htmfilho/htmfilho.github.io/_posts/2021/2021-02-10-golang-sync-goroutine.md

   wg.Wait()
   close(errors)

+  for err := range errors {
+    println(err.Error())
+  }

   return stocks
 }
 {% endhighlight %}

-The function starts creating a channel, which is a way to collect data from threads, in this case eventual errors: There are two new concepts here that we haven't discussed before.
-They are:
+The function starts creating a channel, which is a way to collect and share data among goroutines.
+In this case, the channel collects eventual errors to be handled later.
+Then it creates a WaitGroup, one of Go's synchronisation primitives, that waits for a collection of goroutines to finish.
+In the loop, we launch a goroutine for each exchange strategy, running the prices fatchings in parallel.

-1. **Goroutines**:

-2. **Channels**:

-2. **Sync WaitGroup**:
+In theory, working on one thing at a time isn't always the fastest way to finish a task.
+So, we need to demonstrate that using goroutines will actually make a difference.
+For our fortune, Go leverage benchmarks